KennyProgrammer/Force/.github/bugs/Force-Bugs.md

 (F/K) #0011: Bug with resizing id attachment in framebuffers, memory leak.
 (F/W) #0010: Fix uncorrect title when new scene is created, displayed old scene title.
 (F/E) #0009: When using 'Camera' object with Gizmos, its shift the Gizmo model itself in other game objects.
 (CFA/W) #0008: In Win32+GL created context using wglCreateContextWithFlags is creates small waves on window.
+(NOTE: 22.01.23 - Probably gone or was uncurrect VSync.)
-(A/E)   #0007: Incorrent scaling of sub-windows on resize.
+(F/E)   #0007: Incorrent scaling of sub-windows on resize.
 ImGuiWindowFlags_.
-(CA/E)  #0006: When sub-window is opened it has a part of space off main window, on clicking it is dissapears.
+(CAF/E)  #0006: When sub-window is opened it has a part of space off main window, on clicking it is dissapears.
 Only GLFW+ImGui. {from 0.2.3}
 (F/K) #0005: Bug with incorrent Open/Save dialogs path start point.
 (F/E) #0004: Flipped framebuffer image in ImGui::Image function.
 (F/G) #0003: GL4.0+ shader (Rectangle.glsl) texture Z-fighting.
 In GL3.3 and lower this bug still be exist.
 (F/E) #0002: Button SaveAs of Ctrl+S+Shift doesn't show the .force files and don't save actial file.
-(A/E) #0001: Bug with pasting game objects, sometimes cause std::bad_allocation.
+(F/E) #0001: Bug with pasting game objects, sometimes cause std::bad_allocation.
 I think its because EnTT has strange id system.